roncterry/install_lab_env/README.md

 1. Check out the files from github
 2. Rename **config/lab_env.cfg.example** to **config/lab_env.cfg**
 3. Edit the **lab_env.cfg** as described later in this document
-4. Make sure your VMs have been created following the lab environment standards as decribed in the **roncterry/lab_env_tools** git repo
+4. Make sure your VMs have been created following the lab environment standards as decribed in the **https://github.com/roncterry/lab_env_tools** git repository
 5. Create archives of your VMs and put the archives in the **VMs** directory
 6. Export/create network definition XML files and pit them in the **config/libvirt.cfg/** directory
 7. Put any other files in theire corresponding directories